 The Soccer Complex Guidelines are as follows:

 - All U6/U8 teams can practice on the fields from 4:30pm-6:00pm (M-TH).
-We ask that for the safety of the younger players, all U6/U8 practice on the upper portion of the complex only.
+We ask that for the safety of the younger players, all U6/U8 practice on the lower portion of the complex only.

-- All U16/U19 SS teams can practice on the fields from 6:00pm-7:30pm (M-TH) We ask that for the safety of the younger players, all U16/19 SS teams practice on the lower portion of the complex only.
+- All U16/U19 teams can practice on the fields from 7:00pm-8:30pm (M-TH) We ask that for the safety of the younger players, all U16/19 teams practice on the lower portion of the complex only after the U6 and U8 divisions have vacated the space.

 These guidelines are designed to provide each and every team the space necessary to hold a decent practice.
 The fields can get extremely crowded on certain weeknights and make practices very difficult.
 We ask that you follow the above guidelines as closely as possible.
 We understand that some coaches have multiple teams and work schedules which makes the adherence to the guidelines difficult.
-In any situation that prevents you from adhering to the guidelines, you must get approval from your division commissioner first and that approval must be run by the ARC of Operations.
+In any situation that prevents you from adhering to the guidelines, you must get approval from your division commissioner first.

 During practices at the Redlands Sports Complex teams must limit their practice area to no more than 1/2 of a field when space is limited.
 In addition, on the larger full size fields, teams must limit themselves to no more than 1/4 of the field when space is limited.
 As the space becomes more compacted, ALL teams must reduce their practice size to allow for equal sharing of the fields.